What Skills will My Child Develop at Nursery?

 Following Instructions

 Fundamentally, a nursery teaches children to be independent.
-They will spend prolonged periods of time away from you in a new environment and develop skills which help them to do things all by themselves, like their fine motor skills.
+They will spend prolonged periods of time away from you in a new environment and develop skills that help them do things independently, such as their fine motor skills.

 Do you think there are other skills they may develop at nursery?
-Do comment them below.
+Do comment on them below.